manhhungpc/surtr/README.md

-# Surtr - A fast template generator for an Express.js backend project that includes pre-configured database settings
+# Surtr - A fast template generator for an Express.js backend project with pre-configured databases.

 ### Feature